We assist primary health care providers to understand and make meaningful use of digital health.

 Visit our COVID-19 MBS Telehealth webpage for more information.

-From 31 October 2019, changes to Commonwealth legislation recognise an electronic prescription as an optional, alternative legal form to paper prescription for prescribers (including doctors, dentists, optometrists, midwives and nurse practitioners, excluding veterinarians) and their patients by which medicines can be supplied under the Pharmaceutical Benefits Scheme (PBS).
+Commonwealth legislation now recognises an electronic prescription as an optional, alternative legal form to paper prescription for prescribers (including doctors, dentists, optometrists, midwives and nurse practitioners, excluding veterinarians) and their patients by which medicines can be supplied under the Pharmaceutical Benefits Scheme (PBS).
 Paper and electronic prescriptions will meet the relevant Commonwealth and State and Territory legislation.

 Patients may choose to have a new prescription in electronic prescription or paper form and must have an individual healthcare identifier (IHI) to participate (individuals enrolled into Medicare or Department of Veterans’ Affairs (DVA) will already have an IHI).